Jesusthebotanist/PLBIO6401_EcologyEvolution_Module_2019/Day1/Instructions/TNT_Parsimony.md

 % Linux, Alignment and Parsimony
 % Jesus Martinez-Gomez
 % `s c(current_date)`
+%

-% This worksheet will walk you through some basic in Linux, aligning phylogenetic sequences with the program MAFT then inferring a phylogeny using the program "Tree analysis New Technology" (TNT).
-It also contains Homework question at the end.
+This worksheet will walk you through some basic in Linux, aligning phylogenetic sequences with the program MAFT then inferring a phylogeny using the program "Tree analysis New Technology" (TNT).
+The goal of this workshop is to be a resource in case you ever need to run these types of analysis again.
+There are also homework question at the end.
 # Linux Basic
 ___
 Linux is a operating system that phylogenetic programs are created with.
 The Mac operating system is Linux based meaning that it runs Linux.
 The Windows operatining system is now Linux based, therefore we need to install Linux.
 These